uzumstanley/Document-Scanner/README.md

-Below is a **README.md** template tailored to highlight your project’s strengths, attract technical reviewers, and impress recruiters.
-Feel free to customize any sections to fit your needs.

----

 # Document Scanner

 An automated **Document Scanner** that uses OpenCV and Tesseract OCR to transform photos of documents into clean, perspective-corrected scans with extracted text.